p2-inc/keycloak/js/apps/admin-ui/src/phaseII/README.md

 P// has added a lot of additional functionality to the Admin UI.
 Those are cordoned off as much as possible from the main Admin UI repo to keep them from being clobbered by various updates to the main Admin UI repo.
 The list below is the area of customizations.

+- Building
+  - Make sure to merge all changes in the `pom.xml` file so that the correct name and resources are built.
 - Install
   - `lodash-es`
     - TODO: remove usage of this in phaseII